frictionlessdata/frictionlessdata.io/doc/publish-any.md

 1. Get your data together
-2. Add a `datapackage.json` file to wrap those data files up into a useful whole (with key information like the license and title)
+2. Add a `datapackage.json` file to wrap those data files up into a useful whole (with key information like the license, title and format)
 3. [optional] Share it with others, for example, by uploading the data package online

 ## 1. Get your data together